The Last Ringbearer

-The Last Ringbearer (Последний кольценосец) is a 1999 fantasy book by the Russian paleontologist Kirill Yeskov.
+The Last Ringbearer (Последний кольценосец) is a 1999 fantasy novel by Russian paleontologist Kirill Yeskov.
 It is a parallel account of, and an informal sequel to, the events of J. R. R. Tolkien's The Lord of the Rings.
 It has been translated into English by Yisroel Markov, but the translation has not been printed for fear of copyright action by the Tolkien Estate.

 Critics have stated that the book is well-known to Tolkien fans in Russia, and that it provides an alternate take on the story.
 Scholars have variously called it a parody and a paraquel.
 They have interpreted it as a critique of totalitarianism, or of Tolkien's anti-modern racial and environmental vision coupled with a destruction of technology which could itself be called totalitarian.
 The book says little directly on real-world politics, but can be read as an ironic riposte to American exceptionalism.

 Premise

 Kirill Yeskov bases his novel on the premise that the Tolkien account is a "history written by the victors".
 Mordor is home to an "amazing city of alchemists and poets, mechanics and astronomers, philosophers and physicians, the heart of the only civilization in Middle-earth to bet on rational knowledge and bravely pitch its barely adolescent technology against ancient magic", posing a threat to the war-mongering faction represented by Gandalf (whose attitude is described by Saruman as "crafting the Final Solution to the Mordorian problem") and the Elves.

 Macy Halford, in The New Yorker, writes that The Last Ringbearer retells The Lord of the Rings "from the perspective of the bad guys, written by a Russian paleontologist in the late nineties and wildly popular in Russia".
 The book was written in the context of other Russian reinterpretations of Tolkien's works, such as Natalia Vasilyeva and Natalia Nekrasova's The Black Book of Arda, which treats Melkor as good and the Valar and Eru Ilúvatar as tyrannical rulers.